nikhilraj44/amfoss-tasks/Introspection/README.md

  ## How do contribute back to the club?

- I'm looking forward to share my expertise and idea that will benefit to the acheivement of the club and also try to be more active person in taking tasks.
+ I'm looking forward to share my expertise and idea that will benefit to the acheivement of the club and also try to be more active in taking tasks.

 ## Do you have any feedback for the selection process?